Delinquency and default are two sides of the same coin except for the value which changes for both.

 What does it mean to have my wages garnished?

-This means that your employer will be able to withhold a portion of your wages and send it to your loan holder to repay your defaulted loan.
+It means that your employer will be able to withhold a portion of your wages and send it to your loan holder to repay your defaulted loan.

 What should I do if my loan goes into default?